 There are several types of devices that monitor everything from smoke alarms, water leaks and freezing temps in your home.
 Smart batteries can be placed in many smoke alarms and carbon monoxide detectors.
-When a connected device goes off it sends you a text notification to your smart phone.
+When a connected device goes off it sends you a notification to your smart phone.
 The data use is small so it will have only a minimal affect on your data use.

 Wi-Fi enabled water leak and freeze detectors